-Problem Statement 1: Our campus attendance rate has decreased to 95.9%.
+Problem Statement 1: Our campus attendance rate has decreased to 94.8%.
 The district expectation is 97%.
-In 2019-2020, we increased attendance rate to 97.6% by using personnel to make parent calls and implement a reward system the 1st half of the year.

-Root Cause 1: Ashbel Smith has seen a decrease in attendance due to low on line participation, increased quarantines and parent/ community reactions to the pandemic.
+Root Cause 1: Ashbel Smith has seen a decrease in attendance due to low online participation, increase quantities and parent/community reactions to the pandemic.